Generation Z is knocking at the door of the IT industry.

 At Jumar, we’re excited about the impact this next generation will have, not only on ourselves but, on our clients.
 We’re working with a number of organisations across the UK to engage Gen Z as they begin to enter the IT industry.

-If you’d like to discuss how we could help your business build recruitment strategies to attract the best young talent, please contact us here.
+If you’d like to discuss how we could help your business build recruitment strategies to attract the best IT talent, please contact us here.